simoncpu/sdbot/README.md

 ## Prerequisites
 When you run `make run` it'll try to install matplotlib.
 Matplotlib depends on `libpng`, `pkg-config` and `freetype`.
 These needs to be installed before you can install matplotlib.

+## Launching the bot into the wild
+The easiest way to host your snowflake of SDBot is to use [BeepBoop](http://beepboophq.com/).
+We're just about allow, a slack button integration.
+So keep checking back either here or where we [introduced our slackbot](https://www.serverdensity.com/slackbot).
+BeepBoop has their [docs right here](https://beepboophq.com/docs).

 ## Command Arguments